SadilKhan/internship-hubert-curien-2021/Data Generation/Readme.md

 5. Resize Boxes: Increases the threshold which results in resizing the boxes or reduce the number.
 6. Finer Resize Boxes: Increases the threshold by little which results in finer resizing the boxes.
 7. Save JSON: Saves a JSON file which can be read by LabelMe for further edits.
+8. Save Images: Save the cropped vignettes from the image

 ## Libraries Needed